The Best Shotgun Suppressors

 - Some difficulty with installation

-The different factors that distinguish 9mm suppressors from one another can impact how well they suit your firearm and its intended use.
+The different factors that distinguish shotgun suppressors from one another can impact how well they suit your firearm and its intended use.
 Let’s break them down one by one.

 This is the real question; is a silencer on your shotgun even worthwhile, considering the difference between a standard shotgun and another firearm?

 For starters, shotgun silencers operate differently compared to regular silencers.
-That’s because shotguns don’t fire a single bullet, but instead eject multiple projectiles that are held in place temporarily by a wad.
+That’s because shotguns don’t fire a single bullet but instead eject multiple projectiles held in place temporarily by a wad.
 You see the problem – any worthwhile shotgun suppressor needs to muffle the sound of shooting a shotgun without affecting accuracy or being damaged by the expanding shot.

 However, some shotgun silencers are on the market and do a decent job of muffling the explosive sound.
 But keep in mind that even the best shotgun silencer on our list, the Salvo 12, can only bring down the noise of a given shotgun to about 137 dB.
 This isn’t completely safe for human hearing.

 If you wanted to use your shotgun without hearing protection, a silencer would theoretically need to bring the noise level down to 85 dB.
-So while modern shotgun silencers can be helpful for mitigating damage to your ears, they won’t eliminate the need for earplugs or other protection entirely.
+So while modern shotgun silencers can help mitigate damage to your ears, they won’t eliminate the need for earplugs or other protection.

 Still, shotgun silencers offer a lot of value.
 Such a silencer will allow you to hunt more effectively since the sound of your shots won’t echo quite as far.
 Furthermore, a shotgun silencer does make firing a shotgun easier on your ears to some extent, even if you still have to use ear protection.